Halo 4 Review

 Halo 4 9.5

 As we last saw Master Chief at the end of Halo 3, he was frozen in stasis floating on a disabled frigate through space.
-Sounds pretty familiar to one Ellen L. Ripley after blowing a xenomorph out the airlocks at the conclusion of Alien – if you haven’t seen Alien yet shame on you.
+Sounds pretty familiar to one Ellen L. Ripley after blowing a xenomorph out the airlocks at the conclusion of Alien – if you haven't seen Alien yet, shame on you.
 Our favorite Artificial Intelligence – Cortana – keeping watch over Chief, has begun to slip into a terminal state called Rampancy – she describes it as thinking herself to death.

-Halo 4 is the best looking Halo game hands down and one of the best looking games on the Xbox 360 to date.
+Halo 4 is the best-looking Halo game hands down and one of the best-looking games on the Xbox 360 to date.
 Character models in the game have been dramatically improved – especially character faces.
 The detailed faces help with the character development 343 was going for as emotions and dialogue shine through during the cinematic cutscenes.
 The environments are full of brightly colored locales that range from lush jungles to very sci-fi looking space stations.
 On the audio front, 343 has improved just about everything in the game from the sound effects to the music that mixes in some electronic effects.

 As I mentioned at the beginning of the review, 343 has crafted a Halo game that will feel familiar to Halo fanatics that just want more Halo without changing the formula.
-This is a good thing to a degree, as the overall experience hasn’t evolved that much.
-Don’t expect a revolution in the series at least until the next game after 343 earns the trust of Halo fans.
-There are elements that do bring Halo closer to modern day shooters such as zooming in and out with a handful of weapons as well as sprinting whenever you want.
-If you try and zoom with a weapon such as Needler, MC will pull out his binoculars.
-While annoying at first, it doesn’t take long to remember which guns have a zoom and which do not.
-If you are coming from games like Call of Duty or Battlefield where you are use aim down sights (ADS) with every weapon, Halo 4 may feel different.
+This is a good thing to a degree, as the overall experience hasn't evolved that much.
+Don't expect a revolution in the series, at least until the next game after 343 earns the trust of Halo fans.
+There are elements that do bring Halo closer to modern-day shooters such as zooming in and out with a handful of weapons as well as sprinting whenever you want.
+If you try and zoom with a weapon such as the Needler, MC will pull out his binoculars.
+While annoying at first, it doesn't take long to remember which guns have a zoom and which do not.
+If you are coming from games like Call of Duty or Battlefield where you are used to aim down sights (ADS) with every weapon, Halo 4 may feel different.
 Should 343 add ADS to Halo?
 I hope not, as not every game needs to follow the COD formula for first-person shooters.

 Simply Put